schurms/3813ICT-Assignment2/README.md

 ### KEY DESIGN ASSUMPTIONS

-- A channel can be added to one or many Groups
 - Users need to be manually removed from all Groups and Channels they are in, if the User is deleted.
 - Data is loaded from JSON files on the server on an as required basis.
 It was decided not to load all the data into the client as when multiple people were working on the data, then concurrent update issues can occur.
 Thus the source of truth for all data is the server.
 - Security